ChrisWhealy/svg-dom-graph/docs/testing.md

 This is the only way to catch, for example, a missing `prevent_default()` that lets a drag fall through to the browser's native text-selection gesture.

 Its own `edge_anchors.rs` scenario proves a real drag re-snaps a connector onto a different fixing point, through this same real pointer pipeline.
-Its own `bounds.rs` scenario proves the property `wasm-bindgen-test`'s synthetic dispatch cannot: a real drag past the view box clamps to the edge, and the clamped node stays real-hit-testable for a second, separately hit-tested drag.
+Its own `bounds.rs` scenario proves the property `wasm-bindgen-test`'s synthetic dispatch cannot.
+A real drag past the view box clamps to the edge and the clamped node stays real-hit-testable for a second, separately hit-tested drag.

 Not run by a plain `cargo test` — see `cdp-integration-test/tests/cdp/main.rs`'s own doc comment for why.

-Needs a local Chrome/Chromium binary.
+Needs a local Chrome/Chromium binary to be installed.